Otomen

 reportRecommended by adamantine

-Shoujo manga in which the main character is hiding his/her true personality, which is not as perfect as his/her fake one.
-Karekano has more drama, but still, both are cute school comedies with lovely art.
+Shoujo manga in which the main character hides his/her true personality, which is not nearly as perfect or socially accepted as the fake one.
+Karekano has more drama, still, both are cute school stories with lovely art.

 reportRecommended by RenaPsychoKiller